SHAIMOOM251283/SCRAPER_API_DEMO/README.md

 ![Image](https://github.com/SHAIMOOM251283/SCRAPER_API_DEMO/blob/main/SCRAPER_API/IMAGES/WALMART/Word_Cloud.png)
 The word cloud, created using data from the `WALMART/walmart_products.json` file, displays the most frequent terms found in Walmart product short descriptions and customer reviews.
 Larger words indicate higher frequency, providing a quick visual insight into common themes and keywords associated with the products.

+## From APIs to Visual Insights
+This project provides a rich demonstration of ScraperAPI’s versatility—from simple API calls and proxy management to structured endpoint utilization and asynchronous, multithreaded data extraction—enabling scalable, efficient, and resilient scraping pipelines.
+Combined with insightful data visualizations, it showcases a complete journey from raw web data to structured analysis across varied domains.